jopemachine-arvis/arvis/documents/workflow-develop.md

 # How to write workflow

-1. Create `arvis-workflow.json`.
+1. Write proper `arvis-workflow.json`.

 2. Write some scripts to use in your workflow.

-3. Compacts the binaries, modules, and scripts used by the workflow into a zip file with the `arvis-workflow.json` file.
+3. Compress the binaries, modules, and scripts used in the `workflow` into a plain `.zip` file with the `arvis-workflow.json`.

-4. Change the zip file's extension to `.arvisworkflow`
+4. Change the `.zip` file's extension to `.arvisworkflow`

 ## `arvis-workflow.json` format